Heater / Filament Supplies

 heater standby switch.

-Series and parallel: Valves which are normally designed to be
+Series and parallel: Heaters which are normally designed to be

 run in parallel can be run in series provided you ensure their

-current demands are met correctly, althopugh series heater chains are not recommeded for audio.
+current demands are met correctly.
 For example, an EL84 and ECC83 could

 be run in series from a 12V supply.
 The EL84 is rated at 0.76A while

-the ECC83 is rated at 0.3A, therefore a resistor must be placed in parallel
+the ECC83 is rated at 0.3A, so a resistor must be placed in parallel

-with the ECC83 to pass the additional current without damaging the valve.
+with the ECC83 to pass the additional current.

 We want to pass 0.76 - 0.3 = 0.43A through the resistor, and we want